-The storage API is compatible with the Amazon S3 REST API which means that any of the operations listed can be executed using any of the commonly available S3 libraries or tools.
+The Riak CS storage API is compatible with the Amazon S3 REST API, which means that any of the operations listed below can be executed against Riak CS using any of the commonly available S3 libraries and tools.

 API Feature Comparison

 The following table describes the support status for current Amazon S3 functional features.

 |GET Service (lists all buckets for authenticated user)||✓|